How to Choose Between a Career as a Psychologist or Psychiatrist

 Patient Care

-Psychologists approach a holistic approach to treating patients.
+Psychologists take a holistic approach to treating patients.
 They emphasize the study of human behavior and socioemotional development rather than the biological aspects of behavior.
-They work with patients in a therapeutic role, acting as counselors to help patients work through difficult issues through methods like talk therapy.
+These professionals work with patients in a therapeutic role, acting as counselors to help patients work through difficult issues with methods like talk therapy.
 Psychologists work with patients to create treatment plans, which may include a referral to a psychiatrist if they feel medication could supplement treatment and further alleviate symptoms.
-Psychologists also utilize tests used to diagnose patients and understand the breadth of a patient's issues and symptoms.
+Psychologists also utilize tests to diagnose patients and understand the breadth of a patient's issues and symptoms.

 Featured Psychology Online Programs